Skopje to Ohrid by Bus, Transfer or Car 2026

 From Skopje Airport to Ohrid

-1. Airport shuttle to Skopje + bus to Ohrid.
+- Airport shuttle to Skopje + bus to Ohrid.
 The official airport guide lists a shuttle to Skopje city / Central Bus Station, with the ticket shown as 199 MKD when checked on 2026-06-25.
 The timetable is tied to flight arrivals and departures, so check current times - our Skopje Airport to the city center guide covers the shuttle and taxi fares in detail.
 From the bus station, take an Ohrid coach.

-2. Private transfer from SKP to Ohrid.
+- Private transfer from SKP to Ohrid.
 This is the simplest door-to-door route and the best late-arrival choice.
 Get a live quote before travel.

-4. Airport taxi to Skopje + onward bus.
+- Airport taxi to Skopje + onward bus.
 Works if the shuttle timing is poor, but it still leaves you changing at the bus station.

 If you land in Skopje after the last useful Ohrid bus, do not force the connection.
 Sleep in Skopje and leave the next morning, book a transfer, or rent a car.
-For a first visit, an overnight in the capital is not wasted time; the Old Bazaar and the Stone Bridge are easy to cover before heading west.
+For a first visit, an overnight in the capital isn’t wasted time; the Old Bazaar and the Stone Bridge are easy to cover before heading west.

 What about Ohrid Airport?